wesbarnett/diffusion-map/README.md

 Personal code for diffusion map examples.
-Only suitable for 3-dimensional data at this point, so its really just useful for toy data sets.
-However, it wouldn't take much to modify the source for use with whatever data set or distance metric you desire.
+Specifically made to test the idea on some well-known data sets, but  it wouldn't take much to modify the source for use with whatever data set or distance metric you desire.

 ## Examples